'Multiplicities in Flux' in Manchester

 There will be an online screening of Britishness as part of the accompanying Public Programme [date tbc].

-Eelyn has also been selected to be part of an Artist's Working Group - seven artists of east/SE Asian heritages who will play active roles in the CFCCA's Revisioning process.
+Eelyn Lee has recently been selected to be part of an Artist Working Group comprising seven artists of Chinese heritage, who will partner with CFCCA to co-design their Revisioning process.
 Eelyn would like to acknowledge and thank artist JJ Chan for articulating their concerns about the under representation of Asian people/PoC within the staff team at CFCCA and for triggering this journey of structural change.